awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 As these states indicate, migrations might fail during snapshots, shard relocations, or force merges\.
 Failures during snapshots or shard relocation are typically due to node failures or S3 connectivity issues\.
 Lack of disk space is usually the underlying cause of force merge failures\.

 After a migration finishes, the same `_status` request returns an error\.
-If you check the index at that time, you can see some settings that are unique to warm indices:
+If you check the index at that time, you can see some settings that are unique to warm indexes:

 ```
 GET my-index/_settings